ansys/pyansys-heart/doc/source/user-guide.rst

 ==========

-This section provides an overview of the capabilities of PyAnsys Heart, explaining key concepts of the preprocessor, writer, simulator, and postprocessor.
+This section provides an overview of the capabilities of PyAnsys Heart, explaining key concepts of the preprocessor, simulator, and postprocessor.

 .. grid:: 1 2 3 3
     :gutter: 1 2 3 3